Chapter 8. Managing virtual machines in the web console

 Virtual Machines pane in the RHEL 9 web console.

 8.1.
-Overview of virtual machine management using the web console
+Overview of virtual machine management by using the web console

 The RHEL 9 web console is a web-based interface for system administration.
 As one of its features, the web console provides a graphical view of virtual machines (VMs) on the host system, and makes it possible to create, access, and configure these VMs.